andrew103/dorm_automation_computer/PROJECT_TRACKER.md

   * fixed by using the snowboy implementation in speech_recognition
 * speech input hangs on SpeechRecognition library `listen()` function/crashes the program
   * fixed by adding timeout parameter
+* hotword detection struggling to work on raspi (activates randomly with various noises but not with hotword)
+  * try using better models?
+  * solved by getting updated Snowboy library with needed functionality

 #### Device control